Sgt. Glenn Dale Brokaw

 at night to reach

-at the camp, they stood at attention for an hour
+arrived at the camp, they stood at attention for

-treatment before being flown to Hawaii and then
+and for medical treatment before being flown to

-to Hamilton Field north of San Francisco on
+Hawaii and then to Hamilton Field north of San

 married, Mary Lou Rochester, and was the father